|

 science fiction novel, a history lesson, a guided tour of North

 America's beauty and a thought-provoking work of philosophy.
+There are some books I have

 received from friends which I later passed on to other friends